 The dinghy from the cruiser was gone but my dinghy was on the rocks because her little anchor line was untied.
 I will have to retrieve the anchor tomorrow morning.
 I made it back on board Thetis just before 12:30.
-A new record for Tzia.
+A new early record for Tzia.

 Tuesday August 9, 2016, Day 9

 This was a frustrating but productive day.
 The plan was for Byron to pick up me and Angela some time after 9 and then we were all to go to the harbor of Korisia get the new propeller, provisions, and fuel.
 I put all 3 empty jerry cans in the dinghy but we did not start until 10:30.
-I picked up Angela we drove the dinghy to the little beach near the small landing quay.
+I picked up Angela and we drove the dinghy to the little beach near the small landing quay.
 There we pulled the dinghy up on the sand and I removed the propeller from the outboard.
 The idea was to have it with us and compare it to the new one.
 We carried the cans and our shopping bags up the hill and sat in the shade of the little chapel and waited for Byron.

 We then drove to Vourkari and found the technician with the new outboard propeller.
 Fortunately it was fine and matched the old one.
 Then we bought some fresh fruits and vegetables after which we sat at a café and had some fresh orange juice.
 Ivi was to meet a lawyer so while she was waiting for him at the café the rest of us drove to a fuel station and filled the empty cans with 65 L of Diesel fuel for 77 €.
 Then we went to a super market and did some more provision shopping.

 Back in Vourkari we picked up Ivi and then stopped at another supermarket for more shopping.
 It was almost 4 PM by the time we returned to Katevati.
 I was planning on departing today but now I was too tired to do so.
-With Byron’s help Angela and I carried the fuel cans and the my provisions to the small landing quay.
+With Byron’s help Angela's and I carried the fuel cans and my provisions to the small landing quay.
 In the mean time John came to the beach with his dinghy which we loaded with Angela’s shopping.
 Also in the little beach swimming were Alexandros and Emily with friends.
 Alexandros came and helped me install the new propeller on the outboard.
 We launched the dinghy and tested the propeller.
 It worked very well, no slipping this time.
 We then went to the quay and loaded the cans and provisions and took them to Thetis.